errinjohnson/blog/README.md

-# confs-theme
+# Blog - Jekyll and gh-pages

-The theme files for the WebConfs blog.
+web development tools to create a blog.